Edited by Sally Davies

 Is it possible to have sex without objectification?
 Of course.
 Prostitutes do it all the time.
 So do many long-term couples.
 They have sex with people whom they do not desire.
 And with no desire, there is no objectification.
 Not even love can fix it.
 When the desire is high, when the sexual act is in full swing, my beloved is a piece of flesh.
 (Though love does lead to occasional cuddling, which is nice.)

 I agree with Kant that sexual desire and objectification are inseparable, and a force that morality must reckon with.
-Sex is like any good dessert: delicious but with a price.Make a donation
+Sex is like any good dessert: delicious but with a price.Support Aeon: make a one-off donation